kligunov-id/higher/README.md

 # Higher

-Rogue-like game where you climb a falling tower
+A Rogue-like game where you climb a tower to the beats of the music

+Beatlines were extracted with the use of Audacity(R)